Licensing and Insurance Requirements for For-Hire Motor Carriers of Passengers - Parts 365 & 387

 - You are compensated directly or indirectly for the transportation service provided;

 - The compensation is paid or not paid by the passengers; or

 Information about commercial zone exemptions and other types of exemptions can be found at 49 CFR Part 372.
 If you are transporting only school children and teachers to or from school, you are not required to obtain interstate operating authority.
-Form OP-1(P), Application for Motor Passenger Carrier Authority, must be completed, filed, and approved before you can transport passengers in interstate commerce.
-Operating authority applicants are issued an MC number by the Federal Motor Carrier Safety Administration (FMCSA).
+An active operating authority registration must be granted by FMCSA before you can transport passengers for hire in interstate commerce.

 Passenger Carrier Operating Authority Application Vetting